 Proposed change

-“Note: All graduate certificate, masters, and doctoral students in good academic standing are eligible for a graduate assistantship and tuition waivers if they have not reached a department or university limit.
+“Note: All graduate certificate, masters, and doctoral students in good academic standing are eligible for a graduate assistantship and tuition waivers.
 Students on academic notice still qualify as being in good academic standing.
 Non-degree students are not eligible for graduate assistantships and tuition waivers.
 Degree-seeking graduate students on academic warning may submit an appeal to the Graduate School to request an assistantship.”